 Mobile home insurance will typically protect your home and belongings from several unexpected events such as:

-Always read over your policy so you know the exact details of your coverage, as specifics can vary depending on your insurance company.
+Always read over your policy so you know the exact details of your coverage.
+Specifics can vary depending on your insurance company.

 For example, some companies may also include coverage for: